 Disposal Fee Collection Procedures

-Discharging at the City Approved Receiving Station
+Discharging at the City Approved Receiving Facility

-The City of Englewood’s approved receiving station for hauled septic wastes is located at South Platte Water Renewal Partners (SPWRP), Septic Waste Receiving Facility (SWRF) at 2900 South Platte River Dr., Englewood, CO.
+The City of Englewood’s approved receiving facility for hauled septic wastes is located at South Platte Water Renewal Partners (SPWRP), Septic Waste Receiving Facility (SWRF) at 2900 South Platte River Dr., Englewood, CO.
 80110.
 The SWRF accepts septic tank waste, portable toilet waste, and domestic waste ONLY.
 Refer to the Englewood Municipal Code 12-2-5 for more information about discharging industrial wastes.
-The receiving station is normally open for business everyday between 7:00 am and 7:00 pm.
+The receiving facility is normally open for business everyday between 7:00 am and 7:00 pm.